SergeyAbramov/Otus_Lambdatest_Playwright/README.md

 // Added the Allure reporter

+// Added .env file to store all environment variables

 // Added the GitHub Actions workflow by pull requests and cron om every monday

 // Added the Telegram notification about the new commit